-There are more than 5,000 marketing applications available, as you can see in the chart below.
+There are more than 5,000 marketing applications available.
 If you have a need for anything from a website to an online reputation manager, and everything in between, someone has built a solution for it.

 With so many options though, it can be tough to figure out which ones to use.
 To make it easier, I'll share with you the top 5 categories when you're just starting out.
 There are free and low-cost options in each one.
 After that, I'll introduce you to a range of applications you may want to add, how to find them and how to choose good ones.
 And finally, how to keep it organized with a "marketing stack" of your own.

 If you're just getting started, here are the top 5 types of marketing tools to use:

 My favorite is Weebly for easy to use, brochure-ware websites — there’s a free version, but upgrading to the first paid tier makes sense for most small businesses.
 Squarespace, if templates are more important than ease of use, although it’s still relatively easy.
 Wordpress, if blogging is your business model.
 My fav for ecommerce, unless you have a very large catalog.
 Then BigCommerce may be the way to go.
 Learn more about how to choose a website builder

 This isn't just one application, but a set of tools and they're amazing for the price.
 From selecting keywords to identifying seasonal trends, managing your site's visibility and traffic, it's hard to beat free.
 Get our Google Stack handout which explains the top 10 and where to sign up

 Contact Manager (CRM)